United Methodist Church Donates to National Native

 Methodist Church will continue in partnership with the Sand Creek Learning

 Center by joining tribal representatives, research institutions, representatives

-from the State of Colorado, and others on its governing board.
+from the State of we choice Colorado, and others on its governing board.

 Methodist Church is also preparing for an Act of Repentance to Indigenous